jariasf/semisupervised-vae-metric-embedding/README.md

-# semisupervised-vae-metric-embedding
+# Semi-supervised Learning using Deep Generative Models and Metric Embedding Auxiliary Task

-Code for the ongoing work "Semi-supervised Learning using Deep Generative Models and Metric Embedding Auxiliary Task"
+This project will contain the tensorflow implementation of our ongoing work.